Google blocks YouTube on Amazon devices in escalating feud

-SAN FRANCISCO – Google is pulling its popular YouTube video service from Amazon's Fire TV and Echo Show devices in an escalating feud that has caught consumers in the crossfire.
+Google is pulling its popular YouTube video service from Amazon's Fire TVand Echo Show devices in an escalating feud that has caught consumers in the crossfire.

 Continue Reading Below